-Luring a dog behavior is the best technique for beginners because your pet will happily follow you.
-It doesn't require a lot of skill, although some practice will improve your efficiency.
+I like to start my dog training classes teaching this method because anyone can do it and is fun for the dog too.
+Luring a dog behavior is the best technique for beginners because your pet will happily follow you and it doesn't require a lot of skill, although some practice will improve your efficiency.

-This method was popularized by renowned dog trainer Dr. Ian Dunbar and is one of the best positive techniques to train a family pet dog.
+This method was popularized by renowned dog trainer Dr. Ian Dunbar and is one of the best positive techniques to start training a family pet dog.
 It is even easy enough for most kids to try with their canine friend.

 Note that even though you are using a treat as both a lure and a reward, a lure is used to produce a behavior but a reward is used to reinforce the behavior.
 A reward is given after the behavior is done!